 From day trips to environmental living overnights to in-school programs, California's state parks offer opportunities for students to learn about our natural and cultural history through hands-on experiences and interaction with trained staff and volunteers.
 Encompassing a mind-boggling array of natural and cultural resources, California State Parks are the places where lasting school memories are made.

 School Group Reservations

 California State Parks is using videoconference technology to bring parks and schools closer together.
 Please visit our Parks Online Resources for Teachers and Students (PORTS) website for more information.
-The PORTS 2010/2011 Statistical Report is now available.

 Guide to Environmental Education Programs in California State Parks

 This convenient and useful guide provides basic information about educational programs in our parks.
 The parks are sorted by county and each has a contact phone number listed.
 The guide details which parks provide the following types of programs: Natural History field trips, Cultural Heritage field trips, Environmental Studies (day events), Environmental Living (overnight events), Junior Rangers, Litter-Getters, and Junior Lifeguards.

 We do our best to keep this guide as up-to-date as possible, but please be sure to contact the park in which you're interested to verify program availability and any other logistical arrangements that may need to be made prior to your visit.